PacktPublishing/Docker-for-Developers/README.md

 This project is [MIT licensed](./LICENSE).

-See the [Chapter 10 README.md](chapter10/README.md) for an additional copyright statement and license variation, as a few files from that chapter are [Apache 2.0 licensed](https://www.apache.org/licenses/LICENSE-2.0).
+See the [Chapter 10 README.md](chapter10/README.md) and the [Chapter 11 README.md](chapter11/README.md) for an additional copyright statement and license variation, as a few files from those chapters are [Apache 2.0 licensed](https://www.apache.org/licenses/LICENSE-2.0).